The Bi-objective Long-haul Transportation Problem on a Road Network: Computational experiments

 In this section the computational results for the generated instances are reported.
 Table \ref{tab:summary} provides a summary of the total number of feasible paths generated and the number of non-dominated paths found.
 Additional statistics on each instance are reported in the rightmost columns of the table, i.e., the run time of the algorithm, the percentage of run time ascribed to \cite{gh} (GH), \cite{op} (OP), and the algorithm, the number of calls to \cite{gh} (for one or multiple paths), the total number of non-dominated fuel and rest stop locations found.
 A first observation is that the number of non-dominated paths is very small with respect to the number of paths generated.
 The number of non-dominated paths and the run time of the algorithm increase with the distance and tend to be lower when starting with a full or almost full tank.
 A second observation is that a large percentage of the run times is ascribed to the handling of geographical information (i.e., \cite{gh} and \cite{op}).
 This result further highlights the cost to be paid when dealing with complex data such as that provided by \gis{}.

 Tables \ref{tab:results}--\ref{tab:results1500_3} report the details on the non-dominated paths for each instance.
+In particular, Table \ref{tab:results} lists the results for the 500 km instances, Table \ref{tab:results1000} lists the results for the 1000 km instances.
+Table \ref{tab:results1500_2} lists the results for the 1500 km instances with b and d and Table \ref{tab:results1500_3} lists those for the 1500 km instances with w.
 We report, for each path, the length (kilometers), the fuel cost, the liters of fuel used, the total time, the travel time, the stop time (note that the total time corresponds to the sum of travel time and stop time), and the number of stops made for each type.

 Furthermore, the performance of the algorithm is compared against an algorithm representing the current practice of the drivers (denoted as ``CP'' in the ``Path \#'' column).
 In the algorithm representing the current practice, drivers are assumed to behave myopically.
-In particular: \begin{itemize} \item Drivers look for a fuel location only shortly before refueling is required, that is, they consider refueling in locations between the points where 2\% and 1\% of the fuel capacity is reached.
+In particular: \begin{itemize} \item Drivers are not assumed to consider alternative paths to the fastest one to the destination, i.e., $k = 1$. \item Drivers look for a fuel location only shortly before refueling is required, that is, they consider refueling in locations between the points where 2\% and 1\% of the fuel capacity is reached.
 If two or more locations are found, the one with the cheapest distance insertion is considered.
 Rest locations are sought in the same way as the proposed algorithm. \item Drivers are assumed to be able to combine refueling and resting only as follows: whenever the driver stops for fuel, if a \hos{} rest is required in 30 minutes or less, the fuel and rest stops are combined at the fuel stop location. \end{itemize}

-This representation of the current practice is justified by the empirical data collected by the company.
+This representation of the current practice is justified by the knowledge gathered by the company on the behavior of the drivers.